ALERT LEVEL 3 – FREQUENTLY ASKED QUESTIONS

 Any employer which is permitted to commence operations must develop measures to ensure that the workplace meets the standards of health and safety protocols.
 Employers should also take steps to eliminate or mitigate the transmission of COVID-19 in line with the latest COVID-19 Regulations, numerous directives published thereunder as well as any sector agreements or guidelines issued by sector bodies / industry associations.
 These are accessible on the Government Notices Page or on the South African Government website.

-The responses to these frequently asked questions aligned with the COVID-19 Regulations published for Alert Level for at 18 September 2020 (hereinafter called the “the Lockdown Regulations”) as well as the Consolidated Direction on Occupational Health and Safety Measures in Certain Workplaces published on 4 June 2020 (as amended) (“OHSA Directive”).
+The responses to these frequently asked questions aligned with the COVID-19 Regulations published for Adjusted Alert Level 3 on 29 December 2020 (hereinafter called the “the Lockdown Regulations”) as well as the Consolidated Direction on Occupational Health and Safety Measures in Certain Workplaces published on 1 October 2020 (as amended) (“OHSA Directive”).
 We endeavour to update the frequently asked questions and responses as often as possible having regard to amendments to the Lockdown Regulation and OHSA Directive however the regulatory requirements are constantly being updated.
 You are responsible to keeping yourself abreast of any amendments to the Lockdown Regulations, directives and sector / association guidelines which may impact your compliance with these constantly changing laws.

 Additional resources that you may find useful on the Return2Work website include: